camunda/camunda-tf-rosa/tmp/README.md

 # submariner-lighthouse-coredns   registry.redhat.io/rhacm2   aa49dcea83fc3057c4da55ee72b599f8dc0e0127d033dc7bd223b6d617ebf30c   v0.18.0   amd64
 ```

-#### Test the inter-cluster communication
+#### Test the Inter-Cluster Communication

-To test inter-cluster communication, we deploy a simple http service on each cluster and a debug pod, then we try to reach each service from the other cluster.

-All those steps have been automated in a script.
+To verify inter-cluster communication, deploy a simple HTTP service and a debug pod on each cluster, then test connectivity between the clusters.
+This process has been automated in the `test_dns_chaining.sh` script.

+Run the following command to execute the test:

 ```bash
 ./test_dns_chaining.sh
 ```

+The script will:

+1. Set up the test environment.
+2. Deploy the HTTP services and debug pods.
+3. Describe the deployments.
-The script will setup the test setup, then describe the deployment and try to reach each cluster from the other.
+4. Attempt to reach each service from the other cluster.

-Once this script successfully completed, you have achieved the infrastructure configuration of the inter-cluster communication!
+Upon successful completion of this script, the inter-cluster communication infrastructure will be properly configured!

 ### 8. Setup S3 for Elasticsearch for C8 multi-region